signalfx/splunk-otel-android/README.md

   that via one of two methods on the SplunkRum instance:  `setGlobalAttribute(AttributeKey)` or `updateGlobalAttributes(Consumer<AttributesBuilder> attributesUpdater)`.
 The former will add or update a single attribute, and the latter allows bulk updating of the attributes.
+- To add OpenTelemetry instrumentation to your OkHttp3 client, SplunkRum provides an `Interceptor` that can be applied to your client.
+See the `createOkHttpRumInterceptor()`.
+Please note that the OpenTelemetry APIs for OkHttp3 instrumentation are undergoing a re-work and this will method will probably change in an upcoming release.

 ## Sample Application